 Master Resilience Training in the US Army

-MRT was developed for and in conjunction with the United States Army, and is used to help soldiers be more resilient on and off the field of battle.
+MRT was developed for and in conjunction with the United States Army and is used to help soldiers be more resilient on and off the field of battle.
 While PRP was initially developed to help prevent depression, MRT is especially focused on post-traumatic stress disorder (PTSD).
 Specifically, the army was interested in fostering a proactive approach to PTSD, rather than simply waiting for soldiers to come home with PTSD and then beginning to treat it.
 The US Army is also interested in teaching MRT skills to families of soldiers as well as non-combat members of the army.

 A study conducted after the MRT program had been offered to soldiers for four years examined the success of the program (Griffith et al., 2013).
-Over 90% of participants found the program to be “very helpful or helpful”, with the second module being rated as the most helpful and the third module being rated as the least helpful, although over 60% of participants still found the third module to be helpful [see below for more information on the modules].
+Over 90% of participants found the program to be “very helpful or helpful”, with the second module being rated as the most helpful and the third module is rated as the least helpful, although over 60% of participants still found the third module to be helpful [see below for more information on the modules].
 Most interestingly, over 95% of participants said they found themselves using skills they learned in MRT both on the job and in their personal lives.

 These findings indicate that MRT has been a resounding success in the short time it has been offered, as soldiers have overwhelmingly found it helpful.
-Even the third module, which was rated as the least helpful module of the seven, was still considered helpful by well over half of the participants.
-The fact that soldiers have found MRT’s teachings to be valuable in both their work and personal lives shows the usefulness of the program, and indicates that it could easily be adapted for general use outside of the army.
+Even the third module, which was rated as the least helpful module of the seven, was still considered helpful for well over half of the participants.
+The fact that soldiers have found MRT’s teachings to be valuable in both their work and personal lives shows the usefulness of the program and indicates that it could easily be adapted for general use outside of the army.

 7 Modules of the Trainer Course